lordmadi/python_ms1_lp/module_1/Content/unit_2/lessons/03_control_flow_loops/02_for_loops.md

 The above code iterates over the values starting from 0 to 3 (3 not included) and prints the string `Banana` in each iteration.

-> In the `range` function, if you are starting from 0, you can omit it from the code.
+> In the `range` function, as you are always starting from 0, you can omit it from the code.
 >
 > i.e: `range(10)` is the same as `range(0,10)`